frePPLe/frepple/doc/installation-guide/docker-container.rst

     * | POSTGRES_PASSWORD:
       | Password for the database role or user.
 Defaults to "frepple".

+    * | POSTGRES_DBNAME:
+      | Prefix to use for the database name.
+      | The default database names are "freppe", "scenario1", "scenario2", "scenario3".
+      | If this argument is passed as "X", the database names will be "X0", "X1", "X2" and "X3".

 * The following **volumes** let you access all logs, configuration and license files:

     * | /etc/frepple: